What are the benefits of using lead aggregators? How do home improvement companies use text messaging to engage with

 Trends in Customer Engagement and Sales

-Additionally, customers are communicating with companies and spending just as much time researching for future projects.
+Additionally, customers are communicating with companies and spending just as much time planning for future projects.
 The demand for home improvement projects is continuing to skyrocket, meaning the need for increased communication for effective lead generation and conversion is higher than ever.

 What does this mean for home improvement companies?

-- With quarantine starting to lax in almost every states, you're more likely to have a meaningful conversation with homeowners that results in a set appointment.
-This means you can start building pipeline, even if they're not ready to start their project now - pushing to late-June or July seems to be working for most contractors.
+- With quarantines being moved to an individual basis instead of statewide lockdowns, you're more likely to have a meaningful conversation with homeowners that results in a set appointment.
+This means you can start building your pipeline, even if they're not ready to start their project now - pushing to later in the year seems to be working for most contractors.